 What’s Mine is Yours: Common Law Property

 The majority of states, including Iowa, are called “common law property” states.
 (As opposed to the alternative—community property states—which applies to eight states.)
-“Common law” is a term often used in the law and can have a wide variety of meanings depending on the context.

-In this case, “common law” is simply a term used to determine the ownership of property acquired during marriage.
-The common law system provides that property acquired by one member of a married couple is owned completely and solely by that person.
+In this case, “common law” is simply a term used to determine the ownership of property acquired during the marriage.
+As in, the common law system provides that property acquired by one member of a married couple is owned completely and solely by that person.
 Of course, if the title or deed to a piece of property is put in the names of both spouses, then that property would belong to both spouses.
 If both spouses’ names are on the title, each owns a one-half interest.

 If your spouse were to pass away in a common law state, his or her separate property is distributed according to his or her will, or according to intestacy laws without a will.
 The distribution of marital property depends on how the spouse’s share ownership—the type of ownership.